kommodeskab/SocialProjectWebsite/content/network-analysis.md

 Using the latitude and longitude, we were able to visualize our graph using each nodes spatial position.
 Beneath, we have visualized nodes using their degree and edges using weights (separately, to make things more manageable):
 ![Graph edges](https://raw.githubusercontent.com/kommodeskab/SocialProject/main/images/flightmap.png)
 ![Graph nodes](https://raw.githubusercontent.com/kommodeskab/SocialProject/main/images/flightmap_nodes.png)
 ***Top pane**: flight routes between airports.
-The routes have been visualized as "great circles", i.e. the shortest path when between two points on a globe. **Bottom pane**: All the different airports.
+The routes have been visualized as "great circles", i.e. the shortest path between two points on a globe. **Bottom pane**: All the different airports.
 The bigger the dot, the higher degree.*

 Evidently, the most air traffic occurs in Europe, Eastern Asia and North America.
-Not surprising, in North Africa, except along the coast, almost no air traffic occurs, due to the Sahara dessert and the low population density.
+Not surprisingæy, in North Africa, except along the coast, almost no air traffic occurs, due to the Sahara dessert and the low population density.

 To investigate a network, we have to understand why we are doing it.
 So with the network analysis, we aim to answer the following questions: